Get a head start on your college career

 Though not a high school, Seattle Central College offers several unique opportunities for current high school students to experience studying abroad on an American college campus.
 We offer a variety of programs for high school students.
 Learn more about options for International Students.

 Not currently enrolled in high school, but need help finishing?
-Seattle Central offers a variety of programs to help you finish your high school education.
+Seattle Central offers many options to help you reach your goals.